fenago/ansible-course/md/Lab_2.md

 4.  [/etc/ansible/ansible.cfg]: The central configuration that we previously mentioned

-If you installed Ansible through a package manager, such as [yum] or [apt], you will almost always find a default configuration file called [ansible.cfg] in [/etc/ansible].
+If you installed Ansible through a package manager, such as [apt] or [apt], you will almost always find a default configuration file called [ansible.cfg] in [/etc/ansible].
 However, if you built Ansible from the source or installed it via [pip], the